UlinProject/REDBOXMINI5-ARMBIAN/README.md

 <b>Just like on V1, the contacts are marked on the board.</b>

-### Quick answers to questions
+# Quick Answers to Questions

-#### * Will there be support for 1.2/1.5 GHz processor frequencies?
+#### • Will there be support for 1.2/1.5 GHz processor frequencies?

-These boxes do not have an adjustable VDD-CPUX regulator (usually this can be implemented with either a GPIO transistor or an i2c regulator) and use a constant voltage of 1.1V to operate.
-This does not improve power savings and does not increase the supply voltage to 1 ,3 V.V in situations where it is necessary.
-Without a voltage of 1.3V it is impossible to obtain these frequencies.
+These devices use a constant 1.1V voltage, which cannot be adjusted.
+This means that higher processor frequencies like 1.2/1.5 GHz are not achievable.

-#### * Will there be WI-FI support?
+#### • Will there be WI-FI support?

-Not at the moment due to the difficulty of obtaining working and up-to-date driver source code.
-Also, this chip is not very productive and preference remains for wired eth or usb wifi.
+WI-FI support is not currently available due to difficulties in obtaining compatible driver code.
+The chip itself is not very efficient for wireless communication, so wired connections (Ethernet or USB Wi-Fi) are preferred.

-#### * I2C support?
+#### • I2C support?

-Not a single port is working, all i2c buses in the device tree are disabled.
-I2C0, I2C1, I2C2 are physically blocked.
+I2C support is not available, as all I2C buses in the device tree are currently disabled.

-<i>TODO?
-In theory you can use pins PL0, PL1, supposedly used for the WIFI chip.</i>
+<b>TODO?</b> In theory, you can potentially use pins PL0 and PL1, which are intended for the WI-FI chip, for I2C communication.
+However, this would require additional configuration and testing.

-### License
+# License

 All rights reserved.